makskostyshen/totalVictory/README.md

   ```
 - Install [Java](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) to your machine.
 It is important to do it correctly, with specifying PATH parameter in your system.
 Here is the [instruction](https://www.geeksforgeeks.org/how-to-set-java-path-in-windows-and-linux/)
 - Create a directory for project anywhere on your PC, paste cases.csv file there
-- Build the project, go to `build/libs/totalVictory-0.1-all.jar` and copy it to desired directory
+- Build the project, go to `build/libs/totalVictory-0.1-all.jar` and copy it to this directory
 - Create a .bat file with these commands:

 ```